npchat/npchat-website/site/content/docs/getting-started.md

 ## Your shareable
 TL;DR Your shareable contains information that allows others to contact you.
 Exchange this with a friend to begin chatting.

-To be precise, it is the following information encoded as base64:
+To be precise, it is a link to the following information:
 - Your display name
 - Your origin URL (the address that people will send messages to)
-- Your publicKeyHash (the checksum of your public auth key)
+- Your publicKeyHash (the checksum of your public auth key, your ID)
 - Your public auth key (to verify the signature of your messages)
 - Your public Diffie-Hellman key (to encrypt messages with a shared key derived from this plus their own private key)

 ### QR code
-The QR code is simply your shareable as a link (URL).
-Scanning it with a phone camera is a convenient way to quickly exchange shareables.
+Scanning the QR code is a convenient way to quickly exchange shareables.
+This only works if your web-browser [supports](https://caniuse.com/registerprotocolhandler) custom protocol handlers.

 ## Origin
-This is the server to which your app is connected.
+This is the server to which the app is connected.
 It is where other people will send you messages.
-Therefore, when you change this, your shareable will also change.
-If you change this, you will have to give each of your contacts your new shareable.
+You can point this to a server of your choice, self-hosted if you wish.